halloverden/symfony-messenger-queue-notifications-bundle/docs/index.md

 =====

-Create a cronjob that executes `bin/console hallo_verden:messenger-transport-status-events:dispatch` at a desired interval (i.e. every second)
+Create a cronjob that executes `bin/console hallo_verden:messenger-transport-status-events:dispatch` at a desired interval (i.e. every minute)

 You can now create event listeners to act on these events.